 After these steps, your new visualizations are added to your Custom Visualizations library for quick access going forward.

-The following Nerd Bytes video walks through using Victory charts for your visualizations in New Relic One:
+This video walks through using Victory charts for your visualizations in New Relic:

 About Formidable and open source

 As part of our commitment to open source and giving developers the power to extend the New Relic experience, we are inspired to work with a team like Formidable that specializes in OSS development.

 In addition to quickly adding Victory charts to your dashboards, you can also use these templates to expand on the code already provided.
 It’s all open source!